 Still Murdering People.
 Adam Sella & Eric Schmitt of the New York Times: “The U.S. military on Friday conducted its third boat strike in five days against a vessel it accused of smuggling drugs, killing two and leaving one survivor at large in the eastern Pacific, U.S. Southern Command said in a social media post....
 The strike on Friday, the latest after the military accelerated its pace of attacks in recent weeks, brought the death toll to at least 192.
 Military experts say that the strikes are illegal, extrajudicial killings.
 The U.S. Southern Command said in its social media post that it had notified the U.S. Coast Guard to activate a 'Search and Rescue system.'
 A U.S. official said the Mexican Navy was in charge of the search for the survivor.”

 Hamed Aleaziz & Madeleine Ngo of the New York Times: “The Trump administration asked federal courts this week to revoke the citizenship of 12 immigrants who committed crimes or took other actions that officials say disqualify them from being Americans, signaling that it planned to make good on a pledge to increase the rate of denaturalizations.
 The Department of Justice filed the cases in federal courts across the country on Thursday and Friday.
 The individuals whose citizenship it seeks to revoke in this wave of cases are alleged to have obtained their status through fraud or by lying about past criminal acts, or because they demonstrated allegiance to terror groups after obtaining their citizenship.
 While the government has revoked citizenship in the past, it has done so sparingly because the process is difficult, and because citizenship is generally revered.
 The Trump administration, however, has indicated that it will use every power at its disposal to expel immigrants it considers undeserving of their presence in the United States.”
+The Hill's report is here.
+The ABC News report is here.

 How bad is the Department of Homeland Security?
 Even a super-winger Trump-appointed, Clarence Thomas-acolyte judge rules against Trump's despotic DHS: ~~~